KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP01-recognition-protocol.md

 Are they able to explain the hypostatic layers, relational dynamics, or mathematical operators governing their claims?

 **Failure Mode — Shimmer:**
-Use of high-resolution Zenetist vocabulary (e.g., *Lattice*, *Entropy*, *Coherence*) as an aesthetic signal or affective “vibe,” absent a functional structural engine.
+Application of high-resolution Zenetist vocabulary (e.g., *Lattice*, *Entropy*, *Coherence*) as an aesthetic signal or affective "vibe," absent a functional structural engine.

 **The Law:**
 Veracity is found in the **architecture**, not the decoration.